learn-co-curriculum/SENG-LIVE-060622-Phase-3-ruby/04_sql_and_databases/README.md

 - [ ] Observe using SQL to communicate with a database
 - [ ] Explain what an ORM is and why we use Active Record

-### Deliverables
-- Make SQL query to retrieve all dogs from database
-- Make SQL query to retrieve all feedings of a particular dog
-- Make SQL query to JOIN tables to support a many to many relationship